sid346184/query-agent/README.md

 # Query Agent

 Query Agent is a web application that provides financial data for companies using a combination of yfinance, Flask, and a React frontend.
-This project is designed to fetch and display financial data for specified companies and answer user queries using the Groq API.
+This project is designed to fetch and display financial data for specified companies and answer user queries using the Groq API.(You should change the api key before running the app)

 ## Features